DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/date-navigator.md

 -----|------------|------------
 DateNavigator.Root | [DateNavigator.RootProps](#datenavigatorrootprops) | A component that renders the date navigator's root element.
 DateNavigator.Overlay | [DateNavigator.OverlayProps](#datenavigatoroverlayprops) | A component that renders the date navigator's overlay element.
-DateNavigator.OpenButton | [DateNavigator.OpenButtonProps](#datenavigatoropenbuttonprops) | A component that renders the date navigator's open button element.
+DateNavigator.OpenButton | [DateNavigator.OpenButtonProps](#datenavigatoropenbuttonprops) | A component that renders a button that invokes the date navigator.
-DateNavigator.NavigationButton | [DateNavigator.NavigationButtonProps](#datenavigatornavigationbuttonprops) | A component that renders the date navigator's navigation button element.
+DateNavigator.NavigationButton | [DateNavigator.NavigationButtonProps](#datenavigatornavigationbuttonprops) | A component that renders a date navigator's navigation button.

 Additional properties are added to the component's root element.